 - All Southside Ground patrons will have ID’s checked.
 Those 21 and over will be wrist-banded.
 Some portions of the Southside Grounds are restricted to 21 and over.

-- The Oktoberfest Shelter on the Northside is 21 and over only.
+- For certain events, portions or all of the Oktoberfest Shelter on the Northside may be 21 and over only.
 IDs will be checked.
 Balance of Northside Grounds (food vendors and carnival area) is open to all ages.